czhc/securityhub-remediations/README.md

                 $(aws guardduty list-detectors --query DetectorIds --output text) \
             --finding-criteria '{"Criterion": {"service.archived": {"Eq":["false"]},"resource.accessKeyDetails.userName": {"Eq":["GeneratedFindingUserName"]}}}' --query 'FindingIds[0]' --output text)
 ```
+If you get an error like "InternalServerErrorException", the most likely explaination is that there are no findings currently, and if, you can move on the next step.
 4. Archive any existing findings of this type in Security Hub, to be on the safe side.
 ```
 aws securityhub update-findings --record-state ARCHIVED --filters '{"ResourceAwsIamAccessKeyUserName":[{"Value": "GeneratedFindingUserName","Comparison":"EQUALS"}]}'